NoMan2000/introToJavaScript/ChapterOne/miscellaneous.md

       return gradString;
     }

+Notice we have to specify that we want the method to return a String, and that we expect an object of type calendar as an argument, and our inner variable of gradString has to be specified that it too will be a string.

 Python will not check what type of object gets passed in.
 There are ways to create `Interfaces` in Python, but they are generally rare.
 Equivalent Python:

-    def get_graduation_date_to_string(yourGraduation)
+    def get_graduation_date_to_string(yourGraduation):
         return str(yourGraduation.YEAR)

 So long as a method exists or property exists, Python will invoke it.
 The term `duck-typing` means so long as whatever is passed to the method has the method or property the function is invoking, Python will not raise an error.

 We do not have to specify that we are expecting an object of type Calendar, but we do have to explicitly cast it as a string using `str` to get the correct value back.

 If there is no `YEAR` property on the object passed in, Python will throw an error, or raise an exception to use Python's terminology.
+The exception will show `object has no attribute 'YEAR'`

 The equivalent JavaScript: